 ACK Scan

-ACK scan is used to determine whether a firewall is filtering ports on a target system.
-This technique involves sending an ACK packet to a port on the target system, and listening for a response.
+ACK scan determines whether a firewall is filtering ports on a target system.
+This technique involves sending an ACK packet to a target system port and listening for a response.
 If a RST packet is received, the port is considered unfiltered.
 If no response is received, the port is considered filtered.
 Here’s an example of how to perform an ACK scan using nmap:

 nmap -sA 192.168.1.1